-The Immediate Past‑President shall conduct the election.
+The Immediate Past-President shall conduct the election.
 It shall be conducted in the same manner prescribed in Article 5.
-If the ballot is by mail, the chair of the Nominations Committee shall convene the Nominations Committee on or as soon after the date stipulated on the ballot for return as practical and tally the votes.
-The results shall be announced at the next Annual meeting or the next meeting of the Board, which ever comes first.
+The chair of the Nominations Committee shall convene the Nominations Committee on or as soon after the date stipulated on the ballot for return as practical and tally the votes.
+The results shall be announced at the next Annual meeting or the next meeting of the Board, whichever comes first.
 If announced at the next Board meeting, the Board shall notify the membership of the results within thirty (30) days of its meeting.

-The effective date of the amendment shall be the date of the conclusion of the business meeting of the Annual Spring Conference in which the amendment was passed by the membership or the mailing date of the notification of passage of the amendment by the Board, unless otherwise stipulated in the amendment.
+The effective date of the amendment shall be the date of the conclusion of the business meeting of the Annual Spring Conference in which the amendment was passed by the membership, unless otherwise stipulated in the amendment.

 ARTICLE 10 – MISCELLANEOUS

 WAPED Voting Procedures as outlined in the Bylaws shall be used to conduct meetings of the Board, the membership, and committees of the Association.

 Approval of Constitution and Date